Seperayo/Sliding-Window/README.md

 # :school: [IF3130] Tugas Besar Jaringan Komputer :school:  <!-- omit in toc -->
+> This markdown file is created using format from github, please use github syntax for best experience.

 # :maple_leaf: Table of Content  <!-- omit in toc -->
 - [:busts_in_silhouette: Nama Anggota Kelompok](#busts_in_silhouette-nama-anggota-kelompok)